christiandeange/aaraar/docs/packaging.md

 - Renaming classes and class members or modifying their access visibility.
 - Adding or removing annotations on classes and class members.

-!!! bug "Known Issue"

-    At this time, creating new enum classes or modifications to existing enum classes will be ignored.

 An example implementation can be seen below, which is used to remove a public class and a public method that are both meant for internal use only: